 The world looks different today.
 Companies still face unprecedented risk and market volatility, but they're also more efficient and have a greater awareness of where the gaps are in their business.
 Forward-thinking organizations know that the key to proactive third-party risk management is adopting an organization-wide, integrated approach.

 Based in San Francisco, Nathan Dreyfus is a principal in the Business Advisory Services practice.
-He specializes in contract and licensing compliance services, helping organizations implement, execute and monitor its contract-based relationships.
+He specializes in contract and licensing compliance services, helping organizations implement, execute and monitor their contract-based relationships.
 His experience focuses on creating and implementing contract compliance programs.
-In addition, Dreyfus’ experience includes internal audit, Sarbanes-Oxley, business process improvement, system implementation (including ERP systems), segregation of duties analysis, and IT general computer controls, procedures and policies.
+In addition, Dreyfus' experience includes internal audit, Sarbanes-Oxley, business process improvement, system implementation (including ERP systems), segregation of duties analysis, and IT general computer controls, procedures, and policies.